Skip to main content

 Gravitational Force

 Gravitational force is the attractive force between two masses, calculated using Newton's law of universal gravitation.
-For an object near the Earth's surface, this force can be simplified to weight (W = mg), where 'm' is mass and 'g' is the acceleration due to gravity (approximately 9.81 m/s²).
-At the top of the loop, this force plays a critical role in maintaining the circular motion of the roller-coaster car.
+For an object near the Earth's surface, this force can be simplified to the weight of the object, given by the equation F_gravity = m * g, where m is mass and g is the acceleration due to gravity (approximately 9.81 m/s²).
+At the top of the loop, this force acts downward and influences the car's motion.

 Recommended video: